njaldea/nil-xit-test/doc/02-migration.md

-# Migration Guide: GTest to nil-xit-test
+# Migration Guide: GTest to xit-test

 Convert your first Google Test to a visual test in about 15 minutes.